4 Simple linear regression

 4.2 Exploratory data analysis

-The exploratory data analysis here only focuses only on the two variables that will be in the regression model, critics and audience.
+Recall from that we begin analysis with exploratory data analysis (EDA) to better understand the data, the distributions of key variables, and relationships in the data before fitting the regression model.
+The exploratory data analysis here focuses on the two variables that will be in the regression model, critics and audience.
 In practice, however, we may want to explore other variables in the data set (for example, year in this analysis) to provide additional context later on as we interpret results from the regression model.
-We begin with univariate EDA, exploring one variable at a time, then we’ll conduct bivariate EDA to look at the relationship between critics and audience scores.
+We begin with univariate EDA (), exploring one variable at a time, then we’ll conduct bivariate EDA () to look at the relationship between the critics scores and audience scores.

 4.2.1 Univariate EDA

-The univariate distributions of the critics and audience scores are visualized in and summarized in .
+The univariate distributions of critics_score and audience_score are visualized in and summarized in .

-Figure 4.1: Univariate distributions of critics scores and audience scores for movies on Rotten Tomatoes.
+Figure 4.1: Univariate distributions of critics_score and audience_score

-Table 4.1: Summary statistics for audience and critics score
+Table 4.1: Summary statistics for critics_score and audience_score

 Variable Mean SD Min Q1 Median (Q2) Q3 Max Missing

-Use the histogram in and summary statistics in to describe the distribution of the response variable audience.
+Use the histogram in and summary statistics in to describe the distribution of the response variable audience_score.

 4.2.2 Bivariate EDA

-As introduced in , we visualize the relationship between variables and calculate summary statistics to better quantify the relationships.
+Now let’s look at the relationship between critics_score and audience_score.
+From , we use visualizations and summary statistics to examine the relationship between two quantitative variables.
 A scatterplot of the the audience score versus critics score is shown in .
-When making the scatterplot, we put the predictor variable on the x-axis (horizontal axis) and the response variable on the y-axis (vertical axis).
+The predictor variable is on the x-axis (horizontal axis), and the response variable is on the y-axis (vertical axis).

-There is a positive, linear relationship between the critics and audience scores for movies on Rotten Tomatoes.
-The correlation between these two variables is 0.78, indicating the relationship is moderately strong.
+There is a positive, linear relationship between the critics scores and audience scores for the movies in our data.
+The correlation between these two variables is 0.78, indicating the relationship is strong.
 Therefore, we can generally expect the audience score to be higher for movies with higher critics scores.
 There are no apparent outliers, but there does appear to be more variability in the audience score for movies with lower critics scores than for those with higher critics scores.

 4.3 Linear regression

-As we saw in , we can use visualizations and summary statistics to describe the relationship between two variables.
-The exploratory data analysis, however, does tell us what the response is predicted to be for a given value of the predictor or how much the response is expected to change as the predictor changes.
-Therefore, we will fit a linear regression model to the data and quantify the relationship between the response and predictor variable.
-More specifically, we will fit a model of the form
+In , we used visualizations and summary statistics to describe the relationship between two variables.
+The exploratory data analysis, however, does not tell us what the audience score is predicted to be for a given value of the critics score or how much the audience score is expected to change as the critics score changes.
+Therefore, we will fit a linear regression model to quantify the relationship between the two variables.
+Recall the general form of the linear regression model in .
+More specifically, when we have one predictor variable, we will fit a model of the form

-, called a simple linear regression (SLR) model, is the equation of a line representing the relationship between one response variable and one predictor variable.
-For now we will focus on models with one quantitative (numeric) response and one quantitative predictor variable.
-In later chapters, we will introduce categorical predictors, models with two or more predictors, and models with a categorical response variable.
+, called a simple linear regression (SLR) model, is the equation to model the relationship between one quantitative response variable and one predictor variable.
+For now we will focus on models with one quantitative predictor variable.
+In later chapters, we will introduce models with two or more predictors (), categorical predictors (), and models with a categorical response variable ().

 We are generally interested in using regression models for two types of tasks: